 Windows will calculate what it can delete.
-This might take several minutes.
+This might take several minutes, please be patient.

-After it is ready, it presents a list of solutions.
+After the results are ready, Disk Cleanup presents a list of solutions.

 You can safely check all items in the Files to delete list except for Office Setup Files (in case you have Microsoft Office installed) without losing anything important.
-You can also read Description text after clicking on an item in the list.
+You can see more details about an item Description field after selecting it in the list.

-If you experience frequent computer crashes (aka Blue Screens of Death) and restarts, do not select Memory Dumps - use free WhoCrashed for analyzing crash dumps and determining causes of problems.
-After the problems have been resolved, it is safe to remove the old memory dump files.
+If you experience frequent computer crashes (aka Blue Screens of Death, BSOD) and restarts, do not select Memory Dumps - use free WhoCrashed for analyzing crash dumps and determining causes of problems.
+After the problems have been resolved, it is safe to remove old memory dump files.

-In Windows Vista, 7 and 8, you should not select the Thumbnails option.
+In Windows Vista, 7, 8, 8.1, and 10, you should not tick the Thumbnails option.
 Thumbnails are small previews of photos and videos available on your computer.
 You see those preview pictures while you browse your Pictures and Video folders or libraries.
-Unless you have recently deleted hundreds of video and photo files, you can leave Thumbnails unselected, because Windows will re-generate these anyway the next time you browse libraries with photos and videos (and the process slows down folder browsing for a while).
+Unless you have recently deleted hundreds of video and photo files, you should leave Thumbnails deselected, because Windows will re-generate these anyway the next time you browse libraries with photos and videos (and the process slows down folder browsing for a while).